jerry0317/JYMoleculeTool-Swift/README.md

 - XYZ exporting path (Optional)
   - If you want to save the results, please enter/drag the folder where you want to save the results in.
   - If you don't want to save the results, just leave it empty.

+## ABC Calculator
+ABC Calculator will be a new tool to calculate the rotational constants A, B, and C from the structural information (XYZ).
+It is basically the inverse process of ABC Tool.

+The program will utilize `JYMTAdvancedKit`, which depends on the interoperability bewteen Swift and Python to utilize the [NumPy](https://numpy.org) library to calculate the advanced matrix linear algebra.

+**This tool is still in early development.** Keep an eye on it.